 |23.50%||3.06 Yrs||3.29 Yrs|

 As per the above table, the difference between the two is very marginal.
 Yet, a question that arises is which of the two is better?
 The answer is both.
-This is because both don’t give the precise result, rather they are just a quick near estimates, and both are approximations.
+This is because both don’t give the precise result; rather, they are just quick near estimates, and both are approximations.
 Also, as said above, the rule of 72 gives better results when the interest rate is low.

 There is another rule, called the Rule of 70, which comes in handy when using semi-annual compounding.

 Financial planners and personal accountants are the ones that mostly use these techniques.
-This helps them to manage their (and their clients’) finances and investments in a smartly.
+This helps them manage their (and their clients’) finances and investments smartly.

 Benefits of Rule of 69